Renormalization and non-renormalization of scalar EFTs at higher orders: Background

 =

 \eeq Now $B$ is a $k\times k$ matrix while $R$ is $k\times m$.
 Let us now study how such a transformation acts on the Lagrangian.
-While the unphysical part is left invariant, due to the identity matrix $I$, the physical part changes as follows: \beq \L_{\text{phys}}'=\sum_{i,j} B_{ij} (c')_{j}^{b} \O_j^b +\sum_{i,j}R_{ij} (c')_j^b \E_j^b \eeq which we can rewrite as \beq \L_{\text{phys}}'=\sum_{i}(c')_{i}^b \O_i'\,,\qquad \O_i'=\sum_i B_{ij} \O_j^b +\sum_{j}R_{ij} \E_j^b\,. \eeq where we have identified the new basis of physical operators $\O_i'$.
+While the unphysical part is left invariant, due to the identity matrix $I$, the physical part changes as follows: \beq \L_{\text{phys}}'=\sum_{i,j}\O_i^b B_{ij} (c')_{j}^{b} +\sum_{i,j}\E_i^b R_{ij} (c')_j^b \eeq which we can rewrite as \beq \L_{\text{phys}}'=\sum_{i}(c')_{i}^b \O_i'\,,\qquad \O_i'=\sum_j \O_j^b B_{ji} +\sum_{j}\E_j^b R_{ji} \,. \eeq where we have identified the new basis of physical operators $\O_i'$.
 The matrix $B$ therefore allows us to transform among the physical operators.
 In addition, we can add or subtract EoM operators via the matrix $R$, to obtain operators that were not present in the initial physical basis.
 Note that only the matrix $B$ enters the transformed ADM $\gamma_{ij}'$ of the new basis.
 If \beq c_i^b=B_{ij}{c_j^{b}}'\,, \eeq then we also have that the renormalized couplings are related by the same transformation (this follows from the finiteness of $B_{ij}$) \beq c_i=B_{ij}c_j'\,,\qquad Z_{ij}=B_{ik}Z_{kl}'B^{-1}_{lj}\,. \eeq Due to the conventional rescaling of operators by $g^b$ (see eq.\ \eqref{bareoperators}), $B$ does not carry any scale dependence through factors of $g(\mu)$.
 Therefore, the anomalous dimension matrix transforms as \beq \gamma_{ij}=B_{ik}\gamma_{kl}'B^{-1}_{lj} \eeq and is independent of $R$.
 In other words, it does not ``know'' that the redefined operators $\O'_i$ have received contributions from the EoM operators.
 The anomalous dimensions only change when a new basis is generated by taking linear combinations of the original couplings; the application of field redefinitions and IBP themselves do not affect the anomalous dimensions.

 From this argument, it also follows directly that a change in the operator content of the form $\partial^2\phi\, \O_{\scaleto{N}{4.5pt} \text{-}\scaleto{1}{4.5pt}}$ (after IBP) does not affect the part of the mixing matrix that describes the mixing of $N$-point operators at low loop order. \footnote{For example, consider the change of basis which leaves the coupling $c$ and therefore its anomalous dimension unchanged} Instead, since such operators can be related to an ($N{+}2$)-point operator using the EoM, such a change of basis is effectively achieved by a rotation with the physical couplings of $N+2$ number of fields.
 At low loop order, the operators with $N{+}2$ fields do not mix into operators with $N$ fields, see the results below or ref.\ \cite{Bern2020}, so this rotation does not affect the submatrix that describes mixing between $N$-point operators.